Introducing Puppy Number Two

 Your older dog is used to being the center of attention, and it’s important to continue their regular routine to prevent feelings of jealousy.

-Stick to Their Schedule: Keep your older dog’s feeding, walking, and playtime routine consistent.
+• Stick to Their Schedule: Keep your older dog’s feeding and playtime routine consistent.
 This reassures them they haven’t lost their place in the family hierarchy.
+The exception is to avoid doggy daycare, parks, and walks until the puppy has completed their shot regimen.
+Your older dog can carry germs on its foot pads.
+A fun game of catch can temporarily replace walks.

 A stable routine will help your older dog adapt more easily.